Skip to main content

 Enforce grants as authorization

-When setting up OAuth enter the following:
+When setting up OAuth, use the following configurations:

-• check Authorization code checkbox
+• Check the Authorization code checkbox.

 https://<APEX instance URL>.adb.eu-frankfurt-1.oraclecloudapps.com/ords/apex_authentication.callback

-• Post-logout redirect URL:
+• Set the Post-logout redirect URL to:

 https://<APEX instance URL>.adb.eu-frankfurt-1.oraclecloudapps.com/ords/r/apexdemo/embed-oac-into-apex-application/home